Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 * Training models and predicting results with Cortex ML
 * Using LLM for analysing textual data
 * Visualizing data with Streamlit
-* Processing unstructured geospaial data
+* Processing unstructured geospaial data (GeoTIFF, Shapefiles)
 * Using geo visualisation apps available in Marketplace

 ### What You’ll Need